situmtech/flutter/README.md

    import 'package:situm_flutter/wayfinding.dart';
    ```
    - `SitumFlutterSDK` has been renamed to `SitumSdk`.
-   - The positioning callbacks has been refactored to be more idiomatic, so you no longer need to create a custom class implementing `LocationListener` (it has been removed):
+   - The positioning callbacks have been refactored to be more idiomatic, so you no longer need to create a custom class implementing `LocationListener` (it has been removed):
    ```dart
    	// Set up location callbacks:
    	situmSdk.onLocationChange((location) {